 Dubrovnik is one of the most beautiful walled cities in the world, very elegant, with better beaches and hotels than Split.

 Both towns are must-visit places in Croatia.
 If you need to choose one, choose Split for a more authentic experience and city break holidays, and choose Dubrovnik for a romantic escape and beach holidays.
 Both towns abound in history and culture, have great restaurants and bars, and share good weather.

-Are beaches important to you, access to local food and great restaurants, nightlife, budget, central location, and what there is to visit in the vicinity?
-How long you plan to stay in Split or Dubrovnik, or in Croatia in general also matter.
+Before you decide whether to visit Dubrovnik, Split, or both, consider the following.
+Are beaches important to you when deciding on visiting Split or Dubrovnik?
+Access to local food and great restaurants, nightlife, budget, central location, and what is to visit in the vicinity?
+How long you plan to stay in Croatia also matters.

 So let’s start!

 Dubrovnik is a smaller city compared to Split.
 Dubrovnik's old town is picture-perfect and more compact.
 Dubrovnik also has exceptional beaches and accommodation options when compared to Split.
 Most of the attractions in Dubrovnik date back to medieval times.

 On the other hand, Split is slightly more affordable than Dubrovnik and has a vibrant nightlife and urban vibe.
 The majority of Split's attractions date back to Roman times.
 Additionally, Split's central location offers numerous opportunities for day trips and excursions.

 Dubrovnik, with roughly 40.000 inhabitants, is the southernmost town in Croatia.
 Dubrovnik is famous for its perfectly-preserved medieval old town and stunning architecture, with centuries-old stone walls enclosing its cobbled streets and buildings.
 Its historic city center is a UNESCO World Heritage Site.